Kevga/BeatSaberCinema/README.md

 - [K/DA - MORE \[DACK\]](https://beatsaver.com/beatmap/1059c)
 - [BLACKPINK - Kill This Love \[aggrogahu\]](https://beatsaver.com/beatmap/46be)

-A playlist with all maps preconfigured by me is included with the mod.
+The mod comes with a playlist of over 100 preconfigured maps, ready to play with a video.
 You can use a mod like **PlaylistManager** to access it in game.
-Please note that the playlist doesn't include maps that come with a video config made by the mappers themselves.

-To find a list of all maps that have a video ready to go, visit [https://bsaber.org/?filter_mods=cinema&count=100](https://bsaber.org/?filter_mods=cinema&count=100).
+To find a complete list of all maps that have a video ready to go, visit https://bsaber.org/?filter_mods=cinema&sort=uploaded_desc.

 **Please note that you yourself can add a video to any map you like**.